You’ve made it through the first big step and have been accepted to UB! Before you can enter the United States, you must apply for a U.S. visa stamp.

-Your visa category will determine many aspects of your life in the U.S. (e.g., your studies, employment, vacation, travel).
+Your visa category will impact many parts of your life in the U.S. Your studies, employment, vacation, and travel are a few examples.
 Your visa (sometimes referred to as visa stamp or visa foil) is the document placed on a page in your passport that permits you to apply for admission to the U.S. in accordance with your visa category.

 Most international students come to the U.S. on F-1 visas, while some come on J-1 visas.
-However, there are some other visa categories that permit studying (e.g., H-1B, H-4, L-2, E-2, etc.).
-So some of you may have a different type of visa.
+However, there are some other visa categories that permit studying (H-1B, H-4, L-2, E-2, etc.).

 To come to the United States to study, you will need to apply for a visa at a U.S. Embassy or Consulate.